memgraph/orb/docs/events.md

 Handling events in Orb
 ===

-In the following section you can find a list of all supported events that Orb emits along with an example of each event type with its event data.
+In the following section, you can find a list of all supported events that Orb emits along with an example of each event type with its event data.

 # Events